guacs/nopy/README.md

 **NOTE**: Instead of passing in the integration token, you could instead store the token in the environment variables with the key `NOTION_TOKEN`.

 The detailed documentation can be found [here](https://visakhchekur.github.io/nopy/).

+NOTE: This used to live [here](https://github.com/VisakhChekur/nopy), but I have since moved it to this account.
+The old one is now archived and thus, read-only.
+All future updates will occur in this repository.
+PyPi and the documentation will soon be updated to reflect this change as well.